juliusgh/wasp/waspmaterial/README.md

 3. [Material Database] (#materialdatabase)- The package that defines objects for a material composition database
 4. [Stand-in GUI] (#fakegui)
 5. [Testing Framework] (#testingframework)
+6. Notes of Interest (#todos)- Notes that are significant to consider before this project is integrated

 # Materials
 Material contains 17 different JSON material composition files.
 Each file utilizes a universal format to store data in a series of data objects and data arrays.
 Refer to the JSON Object Parser in wasp JSON for further details.